Want to save a drop or ten?

 We came across models ranging from around $450 to $900 (plus installation).
 They're more elegant (though a lot more expensive!) than using a bucket to catch the cool water.

 In the laundry

 Front loaders typically use a lot less water than top loaders.
 They can be more expensive initially, but you may be entitled to water retailer rebates.
-See our washing machine review for information on water efficiency of all models.
+See our washing machine reviews for information on water efficiency of all models.